k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/07_invoking_graphit_files.md

 <p><code>Object response = graphit(&lt;file name&gt;, &lt;Input parameters&gt;).</code></p>

 The function's parameters are:
-  - File_name, the name you assign the Graphit file that should generate the response document.
+  - File_name - the name you assign the Graphit file that should generate the response document.
 If the Web Service's name is the same as the Graphit file's name, set this parameter to Null.
-  - Input parameters, which can be populated by a parameter name or by a map object.
+  - Input parameters - that can be populated by either a parameter name or a map object.

-The Response variable gets the CSV, JSON or XML response string which can then be returned as the Web Service output.
+The Response variable gets the CSV, JSON or XML response string, which can then be returned as the Web Service output.

 Example:
 Using the grSQL Graphit file and Customer_Id as input parameters: